noeppi-noeppi/Crocodile/README.md

 Calendars can be configured with login methods.
 Crocodile knows about two builtin login methods:

 - `never` never succeeds and locks the calendar for everyone.
-- `open` doesn't perform authentication and opens the calendar to everyone,.
-This is not recommended for public access.
+- `open` doesn't perform authentication and opens the calendar to everyone.
+This is not recommended for `loginWrite` as it would allow public write access.

 Any other login method causes Crocodile to use [JAAS](https://de.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) for login.
 Crocodile will attempt to authenticate the user with the corresponding JAAS entry and a callback handler that answers every name and password callback with the values provided through HTTP basic auth.